raydot/nailing-the-coding-interview/chapters/02-big-o.md

 Can we make this more efficient, and in so doing flatten the curve?
 Of course!
 If the waitperson asks everyone at the table what they want all at once, then goes into the kitchen with everyone’s order at the same time, the number of operations is reduced to one!
 This is a nice flat curve that describes one operation no matter how many people are sitting at the table.

 Again, holding off on the terminology, this operation is in "O(1)" time, where "1" is the number of operations.
-This is also known as "contant time" because the number of inputs — people sitting at the table — doesn’t affect the number of operations required to place the order.
+This is also known as "constant time" because the number of inputs — people sitting at the table — doesn’t affect the number of operations required to place the order.

 <figure>
 <img src="../images/ch_02/oh_of_one.png" alt="O(1)" />